goktugh/EncoderStm32F4/README.md

 # EncoderStm32F4
 EncoderStm32F4 library decoding quadrature pulses using hardware based timer-encoder mode.

-WARNING: This library software is new and has not ben widely tested by many people.
-Also a few planned features are still mising.
-But it does seem to work and gives usable results.
+# WARNING: This library software is new and has not ben widely tested by many people.
 # Software requirements
 STM32 core support for Arduino. https://github.com/stm32duino/Arduino_Core_STM32
 # Hardware requirements